 Ask for lower interest rates or more flexible payment schemes

 It won’t hurt to try, but the next best thing you can do once your debt starts to balloon is to negotiate for lower interest rates.
 Once your credit card account starts to accumulate debt, interest will continue to make your debt swell even if you’re not using your card anymore.
 If you want to keep up with your payments, pay your bank a visit and tell them your situation.
 Banks will, more often than not, become more lenient with you once they see that you have an intention to settle your debts for good.

 Apply for a balance transfer credit card

 One of the biggest features of credit cards is balance transfer.
 It allows credit cardholders to transfer their debt from one card to another, allowing users to enjoy better rates than their previous cards.
-With balance transfer, cardholders can lighten their load and allow them to make repayments more easily since the interest rates are much lower as opposed to their old cards.
-Cardholders will not set the frequency but will have the option for the terms like 6 months-24 months (depending on the bank)
+With a balance transfer, cardholders can lighten their load and allow them to make repayments more easily since the interest rates are much lower as opposed to their old cards.
+Cardholders will not set the frequency but will have the option for the terms like 6 months-24 months (depending on the bank).

 Get a personal loan with much better rates

 Personal loans exist not only to arm you with the financial power to actualize your wants and needs.
 In fact, personal loans can also be used to help you with your repayment of your credit card debt.
 However, you need to find a personal loan program that has lower interest rates as well as flexible payment schemes.
 Just make sure that you will pay your credit card balance in full once you get approved for a loan—or you’ll be juggling with two loans at once!

 Stop using your credit cards at once